Extractive Waste

 US Senate Introduces S.4005 To Extend Authorization Of Uranium Mill Tailings Disposal Site In Mesa County, Colorado

-US Senate Bill S.4005, introduced in March 2026, proposes extending the operational authorization for the Mesa County uranium mill tailings disposal site until it reaches full capacity.
-This extension provides critical long-term waste management certainty for uranium mining operations and ensures continued federal oversight of radioactive material remediation.
+Proposed federal legislation seeks to extend the operational lifespan of the Mesa County uranium mill tailings disposal site until it reaches full capacity.
+This move provides critical long-term waste management certainty for the mining sector and maintains federal oversight of radioactive material remediation.

 congress.govUnited StatesUnited States